New English School (Kuwait): Facilities

-The school is housed in purpose-built, centrally air-conditioned accommodation for two departments: Secondary and Primary (Junior, Infant, and Kindergarten).
-The Secondary Department consists of 35 classrooms, 11 fully equipped laboratories for physics, chemistry, and biology, several specialist geography rooms, 4 specialist computer centres, two specialist drama rooms, a specialist music suite, two gymnasiums, various audio-visual resources, a sixth form centre incorporating a study area with networked computers, common room, and 2 specialist sixth form teaching rooms, a library containing 20,000 volumes and a Mousetrap Theatre.
-The Primary Department has 38 classrooms, a library and a specialist music room for each of the Infant and Junior sections, and a fully equipped Computer Centre.
-The school has an all-purpose hall and a fully equipped armchair theatre.
+The school is housed in purpose-built, centrally air-conditioned buildings for Primary and Secondary departments.
+The Secondary Department contains 35 classrooms, 11 science laboratories, specialist geography rooms, four computer centres, drama rooms, a music suite, two gymnasiums, audio-visual resources, a sixth form centre, and a library with 20,000 volumes.

+The Primary Department has 38 classrooms, a library, a music room for each section, and a computer centre.
+The school also contains an all-purpose hall and an armchair theatre.